parazeeknova/zephyr/.github/README.md

 turbo dev

 # TIP ⚠️ : Check package.json for more scripts in the root directory
+# If you encounter any issues, refer to the troubleshooting section below or report the issue on the Issues page
 ```

 ###### _<div align="center"><sub>Using Zephyr Forge (deprecated) ⚠️</sub></div>_